keithalewis/math/um1.md

 > _The untenability of the assumption made earlier provides an indication of the direction of the line of thought to be taken_.

+Max Plack came up with a simple solution to fit the data: assume electrons were emitted in discrete units.

 The untenable assumption of the Black-Scholes/Merton theory is that continous time trading is possible.
 The indicated direction is